felangel/bloc/docs/flutterinfinitelisttutorial.md

 One optimization we can make is to `debounce` the `Events` in order to prevent spamming our API unnecessarily.
 We can do this by overriding the `transform` method in our `PostBloc`.

 ?> **Note:** Overriding transform allows us to transform the Stream<Event> before mapEventToState is called.
-This allows for operations like distinct(), debounce(), etc... to be applied.
+This allows for operations like distinct(), debounceTime(), etc... to be applied.

 ```dart
 @override